 Government tort claims are a complex area of personal injury law, and it is highly advisable to retain a personal injury lawyer if you have suffered a serious injury that involves a government employee or government property.

-If you or a loved one has suffered injury due to a defective food product or pharmaceutical drug, the law firm of Barnard, Mezzanotte, Pinnie and Seelaus, LLP can help.
+If you or a loved one has suffered injury due to a defective food product or pharmaceutical drug, the law firm of Barnard, Mezzanotte, Pinnie, Seelaus & Kraft LLP can help.
 To set up a free initial consultation, contact our office online, call our Philadelphia office location at 215-622-2507, or call our New Jersey office at 856-208-4227.